joshmcarthur/latter-ios/README.md

 Latter for iOS is a [RubyMotion](http://rubymotion.com) application for interfacing with [Latter](https://latter.herokuapp.com).

 Installing
 ---

 You can't install this right now via the app store, as I need to jump through Apple hoops.

 If you've got RubyMotion, you can try this out on your device by following the instructions below and running `rake device` instead of just `rake` to install.

+If you're intested in progress, I intermittently update screenshots of what I've got working in [the 'screenshots/' folder](https://github.com/joshmcarthur/latter-ios/tree/master/screenshots).

 Building
 ---